What Is Cloud Hosting? Here’s What Your Small Business Needs to Know

 What Does a Website Host Do?

 Most website hosts offer a lot of different plans and services.
 They will host your website and email accounts.
 They may sell domain names and SSL certificates, too.
+But it’s always better to buy it separately because using services like cheap SSL Certificate can save you some money.

 How does a web host impact your site and your business?
 This is the core of how a website host works and how they work in the World Wide Web.